polyseam/cndi/docs/cloud-setup/external-dns/route53.md

 3. After some time, ArgoCD, ExternalDNS, and Cert-Manager will update your zone records with the new values found in your Ingress definitions, and you will be able to access your services using the new domain names.

+## FAQ

+**Q**: My domain is not yet live, how can I monitor progress and check for errors? **A**: You may just want to wait an hour and go get a snack, otherwise:

+1. Ensure all jobs in GitHub Actions have completed successfully.
+2. Run `cndi show-outputs` in your project directory.
+3. Take the the resulting command from the output `get_kubeconfig_command` and run it in your terminal.
+4. Take the resulting command from the output `get_argocd_port_forward_command` and run it in your terminal.
+5. Open your browser and navigate to `localhost:8080`.
+6. Log in to ArgoCD with username `admin` and the password from `ARGOCD_ADMIN_PASSWORD` in your `.env` file.
+7. Check the `Applications` tab and search for any issues.